Frequently Asked Questions…

 Minors play an important role in the camp experience by providing students an outlet for creativity with a different arts focus.
 Minors for Camp Bernstein students are required.
 Minors for Central Camp students are optional.
 However, the majority of Central Camp students enroll in a minor, which allows them to complete their instructional day with an alternative structured activity.
 Students who are not enrolled in a minor use that time for rest or practice.
 All students, regardless of schedule, have daily free time in the late afternoon.

-Cabin mate requests will only be considered if the two applications are submitted together.
+Cabin mate requests may be submitted during the online registration process.
 Go to “Cabin Mates” in the registration section.